 Dog Day Care Policies

-- All dogs must be spayed or neutered once they are older than six months.
+- All dogs must be spayed or neutered to attend daycare.

-- All dogs must be up to date on all core vaccinations, as well as Bordetella.
+- All dogs must be up to date on all core vaccinations, as well as Bordetella every six months.

 - A Rabies certificate, signed by the vet who administered the vaccine, is the only accepted form of proof for Rabies vaccinations.
 For all other vaccines, anything from the vet will do.